Header Graphic

 Monday, January 28th, 2008

-One thing that I thought odd when I first started flying was the propensity or pilots to tell stories about how they really messed up and lived to tell about it.
-As I listened to more and more of these hanger flying stories I came to the realization that almost all of them involved the [...]
+One thing that I thought odd when I first started flying was the propensity for pilots to tell stories about how they really messed up and lived to tell about it.
+As I listened to more and more of these hanger flying stories I came to the realization that almost all of them involved the […]

 Annual Inspection - FARs